fredRobson345/Environmental-Water-Logging/README.md

 change and used in a number of ways.
 The data from the .CSV file can also be taken and converted into a graph.

 ## Next steps
+The first steps will be to continue to follow SOLID and DRY principles and design patterns to refactor the code.
-I will be taking the data from the .CSV file and creating a graph from it, so that trends can be spotted.
+Then I will be taking the data from the .CSV file and creating a graph from it, so that trends can be spotted.